Ebi2626/peopleApi/README.md

 # People API

-Simple REST API with people list.
-You can see demo [here](https://peoplelistapi.herokuapp.com/)
+Simple REST API with list of people.

-## Getting Started
+## Usage

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 This API can show you simple website with list of people and return json objects with singular person or whole array with people.